dbeadle1/Blog/_posts/2024-03-28-power-automate-empty-pdf-trick.md

 1. **Documentation**
    - Comment your flow to explain the empty PDF usage
-   - Name your Compose action clearly
+   - Name your variable clearly (e.g., "EmptyPDFContent")
    - Consider adding a note about why this solution is implemented

 2. **Error Handling**